Meadowlarke/Bibliography/Bibliography.md

 421: Wagner's reversal of this idea.

+-: Exlcusion from artistic ability.

+422: Wagner's Antisemitism.

+423: Jewishness as a stand-in for inauthenticity.

+425: Restraint.

+427: The "musical museum" of the late 1800s.

+428: Musical liberalsin late 1800s.

+429: Conclusion.

 ##### Levy, Janet M. "Covert and Casual Values in REcent Musical Writings." _The Journal of Musicology_ 5, no. 1 (Winter 1987): 3-27.

 > **In this paper, Levy criticizes the way that writings on music are often full of implicit value judgments.**